SWS-Methodology/Standards/writing_r_modules.md

 The README.md must include the following information.

 * The Purpose of the module
-* What inputs it takes
-* What inputs it ignores
-* What inputs it modifies
-* The tests performed and the requirements to fulfill

 ### The .gitattributes file

-The file should contain the following line:
+The file should have `export-ignore` for the files that should not be built into the zip file.

 ```
 README.md export-ignore
+sws.yml.example export-ignore
 ```

 This will tell `git archive` to ignore the file when building the zip file.